 You must find a good place for the installation of your aquarium heater.
 As much as possible, the heater is not in contact with decorations or plants.
 Moreover, this step is dependent on the type of heater you have bought.
 For instance, an aquarium substrate heater is used by being buried in gravel.

 3. Let the aquarium heater rest for a while

 Once you have placed the equipment in its right location, you should let it rest for at least 15 to 30 minutes.
 According to aquarists, this is important so that the glass casing will be prepared prior to temperature changes.

 In case you will not be able to follow this step, you may put the temperature regulator at risk of fracturing or breaking easily.
 Given that the heater preparation is ready, you may already turn it on.
 Normally, aquarium heaters provide markings, which state the ideal setting for the accessory.

 4. Set the temperature

-There are various models of aquarium heaters today that come with a pre-configured temperature already.
+There are various models of aquarium heaters today that comes with a pre-configured temperature already.
 Despite the fact that it can be helpful when it comes to convenience, you should not be dependent on the temperature setting right away.
 Always consider adjusting your thermostat.
 This means that once the equipment is set, you must be prepared to adjust and track the temperature changes.

 5. Allow the heater to work within 24 hours.

 You must not just put your pets into the fish tank right away.
-You should let the heater to work by itself within a day.
+You should let the heater work by itself within a day.
 It is still necessary to check the temperature of the water during the said span of time.

 Most likely, you still have to make other adjustments.
 You must track the temperature every 4 to 6 hours.
 Once your desired temperature is reached, you may already stop adjusting the thermostat up or down.